 The research connects social media and relationships to be an overall negative correlation in the quality of relationships by promoting superficiality and its tendency to reduce relationship quality by negatively impacting mental well-being.
 However, social media’s alteration of relationships promotes a positive side through the creation of parasocial relationships, allowing certain demographic profiles to have an improved quality of life.

 While the research points to an overall negative influence in relationships, social media is not going away, so how can we modify social media into a healthier environment for people to cultivate meaningful relationships?
-And as society increasingly progresses to
+And as society increasingly progresses towards an almost symbiotic relationship, how will we collectively promote healthier relationship environments?

 Social media’s usage exploded, the nature of relationships has been changed, and the negative impacts it can have on one’s relationships should be taken into account, but if one finds a benefit due to their individuality, they should use social media in a way that serves them the best.